SCLW/Circuitry-Based-Sound/readme.md

 Another group live performance was given in July as an open-air concert between the HfG and the Federal Prosecutor's office as part of the Roundabout 2020, the Media Art Sound semester presentation.
 For this event, we developed individual printed circuit boards (PCBs) for sound synthesis, including a concept for music interfaces with potentiometers, switches, and sensors that allowed for musical expression.

 ![Concert_CBS_Roundabout2020](https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Concert_CBS_Roundabout2020.jpg)
 *Group live performance in summer 2020.
-Photo: Susu Lu*
+Photo: Su Lu*
 <br>
 <br>